MaxSkippGriff/Java-Exercises/README.md

 This file includes solutions to a number of frequently asked coding interview questions.

 The questions are categorised into easy, medium and hard.
-For every question I start with a brute force solution and attempt to optimise it (i.e. improve its time and space complexity).
+For every question I start with a brute force solution and then attempt to optimise it (i.e. improve its time and space complexity).

-Needless to say, hash tables galore. :boxing_glove:
+Hash tables galore. :boxing_glove: